robincoello/he-origami/docs/developer-guide/using-modules.md

 * [Error aggregator](http://jsbin.com/ficavi/4) (Uses grid, forms, techdocs, date)

-## Initialising module components
+## initializing module components

-Origami components do not perform any initialisation automatically, to avoid appearing to be 'magic' and therefore potentially hard to debug.
+Origami components do not perform any initialization automatically, to avoid appearing to be 'magic' and therefore potentially hard to debug.
 However, modules are allowed to bind to custom versions of native browser load events:

 * `o.DOMContentLoaded`
 * `o.load`

-If you wish to initialise Origami components that have auto-initialise capability, fire these custom events in response to the native ones:
+If you wish to initialize Origami components that have auto-initialize capability, fire these custom events in response to the native ones:

 	if (document.readyState === 'interactive' || document.readyState === 'complete') {
 		document.dispatchEvent(new CustomEvent('o.DOMContentLoaded'));